FoxxMD/context-mod/docs/operator/installation.md

 An example of starting the container using the [minimum configuration](/docs/operator/configuration.md#minimum-config):

 * Bind the directory where your config file, logs, and database are located on your host machine into the container's default `DATA_DIR` by using `-v /host/path/folder:/config`
+  * Note: **You must do this** or else your configuration will be lost next time your container is updated.
 * Expose the web interface using the container port `8085`

 ```